 Here’s the list of best alternatives to Aircall:

-Five9 provides call center software that integrates with most CRM and helpdesk platforms.
+Five9 provides virtual call center software that integrates with most CRM and helpdesk platforms.
 The company claims their platform helps make agent’s three times more efficient, thanks to things like smart dialers, intelligent routing and east CRM integration.

 - Inbound Contact Systems

 - Outbound Call Systems

 - Multichannel Communication

 Five9’s pricing starts at $149 / month for a core package.
 You can get a more detailed pricing by requesting a quote that will be tailored specifically for your business needs and team size.

 Five9 Pros & Cons

 |Five9 Pros||Five9 Cons|

 |Superior user training and customer support||Unclear pricing structure|